2 Weeks in Thailand Itinerary for First-Timers

 The floating markets are cool and worth checking out, they’re a great place to buy souvenirs, eat local food and tour the canals (known as Khlongs in Thai), but they’re not the super-local experience they once were.

 If you’re keen to see Damnoen Saduk by a tour, you can click here for a reputed one.

 Option number two is a cooking class.
-As previously discussed, I am vegan, so anything food-related for me will be vegan (or at least vegetarian).
+As previously discussed, I am veggie, so anything food-related for me will be vegetarian.
 I therefore highly recommend May Kaidee Vegetarian Cooking Class, even if you’re a meat-eater (my teacher actually said the majority of people taking the class actually aren’t veggie).